 I am not sure what finance was like when I was a child because of course I was pretty oblivious to my parents financial activities.
 But I can tell you the world of finance changes almost as quickly as technology and we really need to do all we can to stay informed and be prepared.
+Here is an informative post regarding technological changes and its impact on financial activities, may help you to stay informed.

 The fact of the matter is social security – which most of us participate in – will not support us through our retirement.
 We do not live in a time where we can plan for today and disregard tomorrow.
 None of us will want to be 75 years old and homeless.
 Social Security is meant as a supplement (or so they say nowadays) not a sole means of support.
 We need to be proactive and plan for our own futures.